Hello baker friends! Today I bring another lovely vegan dessert recipe! This time, a vegan cupcake recipe to be more precise: Vegan S’mores Cupcakes!

 These Vegan S’mores Cupcakes are actually a veganized version of my original S’mores Cupcakes I made last year, that weren’t vegan at all.

-Anyway, back to these Vegan S’mores Cupcakes!
-They are the ultimate vegan summer dessert!
+These Vegan S’mores Cupcakes are the ultimate vegan summer dessert!

 Here is how you make them.